Biomedical-Data-Design/Gleason_grading/README.md

 In order to run the model, we need to first process the image and feed the preprocessed img into our trained model.
 The `demo.py` contrained the following 2 steps:
 ### 1. Preprocessing Step:
 Inputs: Original slide image, annotation masks, output_patch_folder
-\n Outputs: Patch masks for the complete image and all 5 classes
+Outputs: Patch masks for the complete image and all 5 classes

 `preprocess_img.py` contains all preprocessing steps including
 * Image segmentation into 256 x 256 patches using the Patchify library